dansarie/sboxgates/README.md

 The default metric used in the search is the number of gates in the generated graph.
 An alternative metric can be selected with the `--sat-metric` argument.
-Instead of minimizing the number of gates, it attempts to minimizing the size of the [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form) representation of the generated graph.
+Instead of minimizing the number of gates, it attempts to minimize the size of the [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form) representation of the generated graph.
 It is meant to improve the performance when the graph is used with [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) solvers.